-Select soil and groundwater samples will be analyzed for TCL and NYSDEC CP-51-listed VOCs; TCL and NYSDEC CP-51-listed SVOCs; TAL metals and cyanide, TCL pesticides, TCL herbicides, PCBs and PFAS.
+Select soil and groundwater samples will be analyzed for TCL and NYSDEC CP-51-listed VOCs plus the 10 highest concentration tentatively identified compounds (TICs); TCL and NYSDEC CP-51-listed SVOCs plus the 20 highest concentration TICs; TAL metals and cyanide, TCL pesticides, TCL herbicides, PCBs and PFAS.
 Groundwater samples will also be analyzed for 1,4-dioxane (included as SVOC).
-Soil vapor and indoor air samples will be analyzed for VOCs.
+Sub-slab vapor samples will be analyzed for VOCs.